-High theoretical level and 'hands on'
+High theoretical level and 'hands-on'

-We aim for a high theoretical level using the ‘hands on’ principle.
+We aim for a high theoretical level using the ‘hands-on’ principle.
 You will work with a process from analogue sketches to digital development - from pens to pixels.

-A number of people with different professional backgrounds often work together on multimedia projects.
+Several people with different professional backgrounds often work together on multimedia projects.
 A lot of the teaching, therefore, involves interacting in groups.
 This creates a dynamic environment with optimal opportunities for learning from one another.

 Cases and project work

 The teaching alternates between classroom teaching, assignments, cases, workshops and last, but not least, project work.
 In each semester, we spice up the teaching with many inspiring presentations and lectures by representatives from the business community and research institutions.

 Here is information about admission requirements and how to apply for the Multimedia Design programme at Business Academy Aarhus.